ejasaityte/sustainable-dev-app/Sprint 2/readme.md

 ### Summary of Conversation:

-Talked about plans for today - reviewing product backlog, reprioritizing user stories, watching feedback of sprint 1, distributing the tasks
+# Talked about plans for today
+Reviewing product backlog, reprioritizing user stories, watching feedback of sprint 1, distributing the tasks

 | Who        | What           |
 | ------------- |:-------------:|